Steiner Type Packing Problems in Digraphs: A Survey: Introduction

 \subsubsection{Directed Steiner path packing problem}

-Sun \cite{Sun5} introduced the concept of directed Steiner path packing which could be seen as a restriction of the directed Steiner tree packing problem.
+Sun and Zhang~\cite{Sun5} introduced the concept of directed Steiner path packing which could be seen as a restriction of the directed Steiner tree packing problem.
 For a digraph $D=(V(D), A(D))$, and a set $S\subseteq V(D)$ with $r\in S$ and $|S|\geq 2$, a {\em directed $(S, r)$-Steiner path} or, simply, an {\em $(S, r)$-path} is a directed path $P$ started at $r$ with $S\subseteq V(P)$.
-Observe that the directed Steiner path is a generalization of the directed Hamiltonian path.
+Observe that the directed Steiner path is a directed Steiner tree which is a directed path, and it is also a generalization of the directed Hamiltonian path.

 Two $(S, r)$-paths are said to be {\em arc-disjoint} if they have no common arc.
-Two arc-disjoint $(S, r)$-paths are said to be {\em internally disjoint} if the set of common vertices of them is exactly $S$.
-Let $\kappa^p_{S,r}(D)$ (resp. $\lambda^p_{S,r}(D)$) be the maximum number of pairwise internally disjoint (resp. arc-disjoint) $(S, r)$-paths in $D$.
+Two arc-disjoint $(S, r)$-paths are said to be {\em internally-disjoint} if the set of common vertices of them is exactly $S$.
+Let $\kappa^p_{S,r}(D)$ (resp. $\lambda^p_{S,r}(D)$) be the maximum number of pairwise internally-disjoint (resp. arc-disjoint) $(S, r)$-paths in $D$.
 The directed Steiner path packing problems can be defined as follows:

 {\bf Arc-disjoint Directed Steiner Path Packing (ADSPP):} The input consists of a digraph $D$ and a subset of vertices $S\subseteq V(D)$ with a root $r$, the goal is to find a largest collection of pairwise arc-disjoint $(S, r)$-paths.